VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Whether to disable adding group's Name as label to generated alerts and time series.
   -dryRun
      Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
+  -debugShowSecrets
+     Whether to show sensitive information in web UI or debug mode.
+It is hidden by default, since it can contain sensitive information such as auth key
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable